-The system can support one internal fixed mount 2.5" Solid State Drive (SSD).
-The drive is attached via 4-attachment screws to the top side of the air duct.
+The system can support up to two internal fixed mount 2.5" Solid State Drives (SSD).
+Each drive is attached to the top side of the air duct as illustrated below.

 Figure 31.
-2.5" Internal Fixed Mount Solid State Drive (SSD) Mounting Option
+2.5" Solid State Drive (SSD) Mounting Option

-A 2x3 pin power connector on the server board labeled "ODD/SSD PWR" is designed to provide power to the SSD.
-SATA signals for a single SATA device can be cabled from the white 7-pin AHCI SATA connector on the server board.
+A 2x3 pin power connector on the server board labeled "ODD/SSD PWR" is designed to provide power to both SSDs or a single SSD and an optical drive.
+Using the supplied power harness, one power lead is routed to the optical drive bay, and two longer power leads are routed to the SSDs.
+SATA signals for one SSD and one optical drive or two SSDs, are cabled from the two white 7-pin AHCI SATA connectors on the server board.

-NOTES: Mounting standard mechanical hard disk drives to the air duct is NOT a supported configuration.
-Mounting hard disk drives to the air duct may cause data loss, performance degradation, and premature drive failures.
+NOTE: Mounting standard hard disk drives to the CPU air duct is NOT a supported configuration.
+Mounting hard disk drives to the CPU air duct may cause data loss, performance degradation, and premature drive failures.